AustinKelsay/jscraft-4-kids/README.md

 ### Option 1: Using Replit
 1. Go to [Replit.com](https://replit.com)
 2. Create a new HTML/CSS/JS project
-3. Copy and paste the code from the HTML template into your `index.html` file
+3. Upload all three files: `index.html`, `script.js`, and `style.css`
 4. Click the "Run" button to see your game!

 ### Option 2: Using Your Computer
-1. Create a new file called `index.html`
-2. Copy and paste the template code into this file
+1. Download or copy all three files:
+   - `index.html` - The main HTML file
+   - `script.js` - The game logic
+   - `style.css` - The styling
+2. Save them in the same folder
-3. Double-click the file to open it in your web browser
+3. Double-click `index.html` to open it in your web browser

 ## 🎮 How to Play